Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Introduction

-Our recent work~\cite{10.1145/3485479} has shown how an optimising compiler can take code written using the full flexibility of handlers, infer precise information about which parts of it use effects and which are pure, and produce code that matches conventional handcrafted one.
-However, the approach tracks effect information through explicit subtyping coercions~\cite{jfp2020}, and for polymorphic functions, these need to be passed around as additional parameters.
-Since subtyping coercions are inferred automatically, their number grows with the size of the program, which drastically reduces the performance.
-To avoid this, all polymorphic functions need to be annotated with particular types, or monomorphised by the compiler, neither of which is a satisfactory solution.
+Our recent work~\cite{DBLP:journals/pacmpl/KarachaliasKPS21} has shown how an optimising compiler can take code written using the full flexibility of handlers, infer precise information about which parts of it use effects and which are pure, and produce code that matches conventional handcrafted one.
+The approach tracks effect information through explicit subtyping coercions~\cite{DBLP:journals/jfp/KarachaliasPSVS20}, inserted around almost every sub-term, similar to where type constraints are introduced in Hindley-Milner type inference.
+In monomorphic code, most of these coercions become trivial and disappear, but for polymorphic functions, they need to be passed around as additional parameters.
+As a result, the number of such parameters grows linearly with the size of the function body, rendering performance practically unusable.

-In this paper, we propose an algorithm that soundly reduces (and often completely eliminates) redundant coercion parameters, leading to a performance comparable to monomorphic code.
+In this paper, we propose an algorithm that soundly reduces (and often completely eliminates) redundant coercion parameters, leading to a performance comparable to that of monomorphic code.
 We start with an overview of the approach (Section~\ref{sec:overview}) and continue with a specification of our working language (Section~\ref{sec:language}).
-Afterwards, we turn to our contributions, which are: \begin{itemize} \item Identifying requirements for a simplification algorithm phase to be correct with respect to typing (Sections~\ref{sec:substitutions} and~\ref{sec:polarity}). \item A number of progressive phases for simplification of constraints (Section~\ref{sec:simplificationPhases}). \item A proof that the all presented simplifications preserve the denotational semantics (Section~\ref{sec:denotationalSemantics}). \item An implementation of the algorithm in a prototype language \eff and an evaluation of the impact it has on the code size and runtime (Section~\ref{sec:implementation}). \end{itemize} We conclude by discussing related and future work.
+Afterwards, we turn to our contributions, which are: \begin{itemize} \item Identifying requirements for a simplifying substitution to be correct with respect to typing (Sections~\ref{sec:substitutions} and~\ref{sec:polarity}). \item A number of progressive phases for simplification of constraints (Section~\ref{sec:simplifications}). \item A proof that all the presented simplifications preserve the denotational semantics (Section~\ref{sec:denotationalSemantics}). \item An implementation of the algorithm in a prototype language \eff and an evaluation of the impact it has on the code size and runtime (Section~\ref{sec:implementation}). \end{itemize} We conclude by discussing related and future work (Section~\ref{sec:conclusion}).
+We assume readers to be familiar with algebraic effects and handlers, and refer them to a tutorial~\cite{DBLP:journals/entcs/Pretnar15} in case they are not.
+Unless explicitly noted, all proofs proceed by a straightforward structural induction.
+More details can be found in the first author's PhD~thesis~\cite{Koprivec_2024}.